Sannsarca/model-2/README.md

-## Supervised Learning - Classification
+## Supervised Learning - Regression

 To use this progect on your computer
 1. Download 'environment.yml'